BDC Hamburger Icon

 8. Take advantage of employee engagement tools.

-Since there are so many ways to improve employee engagement (e.g., onboarding, feedback, surveys, recognition), several types of tools can assist you.
-For example, Yudhishthu said her team uses 15Five for biweekly check-ins.
+As outlined above, there are many ways to improve employee engagement — and there are also several types of tools that can assist you.
+For example, Yudhishthu said her team uses the 15Five platform for biweekly check-ins.

 “In addition to capturing general information on employee Net Promoter Score (eNPS) and how team members are feeling about the impact they are having at work, it also has open fields for giving direct feedback both ways (employee to manager and manager to employee),” she said.
 “Managers and employees are then able to have a much more forthright discussion about any issues during their one-to-one.”

-Some of the best HR software also has workforce management features to track and improve engagement.
-For example, in our BambooHR review, we found that the software has performance management features like feedback surveys, employee goal tracking, employee assessments and employee satisfaction (eNPS) reports.
-Similarly, our review of GoCo revealed features such as onboarding and offboarding workflows, new-hire orientation checklists, and automated performance review workflows.
+Some of the best human resources software also has workforce management functions that can track and improve engagement.
+For example, in our review of BambooHR, we found that the software has performance management features like feedback surveys, employee goal tracking, employee assessments and employee satisfaction (eNPS) reports.
+Similarly, our review of GoCo revealed features, such as onboarding and offboarding workflows, new-hire orientation checklists and automated performance review workflows.

-Kornick suggests using tech tools like project management software, chat applications, video conferencing services and team calendars to keep hybrid and remote teams in sync, wherever they’re working from.
-These apps can improve communication, build trust, and increase productivity and engagement.
+Kornick also suggests using tech tools like project management software, chat applications, video conferencing services and team calendars to keep hybrid and remote teams in sync wherever they’re working from.
+These apps can improve communication, build trust and boost productivity and engagement.

 9. Develop your managers.